 It pains me to see so many, now, interpreting a return to centralized power as being progressive.
 We need a strong and wise Sheriff to not only protect people from criminal acts, to investigate and bring to justice those who commit criminal acts, to secure rights and to commandeer peace, but to be the first line of defense against government overreach.
 County residents elect their Sheriff so as to have a voice in how laws are enforced.
 This is where constitutional discretion comes in.
 Government is always trying to make itself bigger and stronger, by becoming more and more centralized, which is the result of the dark side of human nature, I believe, all at the expense of the people's wealth and property rights.
 Again, a strong and wise Sheriff can help minimize this arbitrary growth of government in the county by simply taking their Oath seriously.

-One minor thing I would like to do as Sheriff is install a small library in the jail.
+One thing I would like to do as Sheriff is install a library in the jail.
 While residents of the jail await their day in court, they have the opportunity to read and explore various subjects.
 Reading is a fundamental means to move the mind.
 The right book at the right time just might turn a life around, for the best.

 1st & 2nd Amendments: